 How do you know if you have alcoholic ketoacidosis?

-Abdominal pain, slowed movement, dizziness, vertigo, vomiting, decreased appetite, rapid breathing are all symptoms of alcoholic ketoacidosis which can result after heavy drinking.
+Abdominal pain, slowed movement, dizziness, vertigo, vomiting, decreased appetite, and rapid breathing are all symptoms of alcoholic ketoacidosis, which can be experienced after heavy drinking.

 Is alcoholic ketoacidosis an emergency?

-Yes, alcoholic ketoacidosis is an emergency.
+Yes, it is an emergency.
 If not given immediate medical attention, it can turn life-threatening.

 How to differentiate between alcoholic and diabetic ketoacidosis?